 During the the height of the COVID-19 pandemic, many RTOs turned to distance learning to continue to provide training and assessment services for their students.
-ASQA was supportive of these adaptive measures and published a new website section outlining compliance guidelines for these arrangements.
+ASQA was supportive of these adaptive measures and published a website section outlining compliance guidelines for these arrangements.
 You can access this resource here.

-It's fantastic that AQSA has responded to the current climate where distance learning is the new norm.
-Staying compliant is still essential to the future of the VET sector to ensure students aren’t left disappointed.
+It's fantastic that AQSA responded so quickly when distance learning became the new norm.
+Staying compliant will always be essential to the future of the VET sector to ensure students aren’t left disappointed.

 Unpacking the Assessment Guidelines

-In this blog we unpack some of the updated guidelines around assessment, you can access these guidelines here.
+In this blog we unpack some of the guidelines that were updated around assessment, you can access these guidelines here.
 While there are other considerations that will have to be made, we want to discuss what this means for your RTO moving forward and how Cloud Assess can assist in making this transition to online assessment as smooth as possible.